Note! This set-up guide is for customers that are using the Cloudmore.com domain name to log into Cloudmore.

-You will have one central location to manage users and their level of access to Cloudmore.
+SSO will enable you to manage your users and their level of access to Cloudmore in one central location.
 Advanced password rules or multifactor authentication (MFA) will be required.

 This guide will help you to set up SSO with Microsoft Azure Active Directory (Azure AD).

 To get started, you need the following items:

 An Azure AD subscription

 An account in Azure that allows you to create Azure Enterprise Applications